≡ Menu

 What if a parent can’t qualify for life insurance?

-If an aging parent is unable to qualify for traditional life insurance due to their age or health conditions, there are still options available that can provide coverage.
+If an aging parent cannot qualify for traditional life insurance due to their age or health conditions, options can still provide coverage.
 Here are a few alternatives to consider:

-2. Medicaid: If an aging parent has very limited financial means, they may qualify for Medicaid, which is a government-funded program that can help pay for long-term care expenses.
-Government-assisted burial benefits may also be available in certain areas for those who qualify as well.
+2. Medicaid: If an aging parent has minimal financial means, they may qualify for Medicaid, a government-funded program that can help pay for long-term care expenses.
+Government-assisted burial benefits may also be available in certain areas for those who qualify.

 What if a parent doesn’t want a life insurance policy purchased on them?